If you don’t break your ropes while you’re alive,

 Simple Smoked Chicken

-A simple easy recipe for Smoked Chicken- great in pasta, salads, pizza, tacos or enchiladas.
+A very simple recipe for Smoked Chicken Thighs- great in pasta, salads, pizza, tacos or enchiladas.
 Can be made ahead and frozen.

 - Prep Time: 5 mins